WasmEdge/docs/docs/embed/use-case/yomo.md

 [YoMo](https://yomo.run/) is a programming framework enabling developers to build a distributed cloud system (Geo-Distributed Cloud System).
 YoMo's communication layer is made on top of the QUIC protocol, which brings high-speed data transmission.
 In addition, it has a built-in Streaming Serverless "streaming function", which significantly improves the development experience of distributed cloud systems.
 The distributed cloud system built by YoMo provides an ultra-high-speed communication mechanism between near-field computing power and terminals.
 It has a wide range of use cases in Metaverse, VR/AR, IoT, etc.

 YoMo is written in the Go language.
-For streaming Serverless, Golang plugins and shared libraries are used to load users' code dynamically, which also have certain limitations for developers.
+For streaming Serverless, Golang plug-ins and shared libraries are used to load users' code dynamically, which also have certain limitations for developers.
 Coupled with Serverless architecture's rigid demand for isolation, this makes WebAssembly an excellent choice for running user-defined functions.

 For example, in the process of real-time AI inference in AR/VR devices or smart factories, the camera sends real-time unstructured data to the computing node in the near-field MEC (multi-access edge computing) device through YoMo.
 YoMo sends the AI computing result to the end device in real-time when the AI inference is completed.
 Thus, the hosted AI inference function will be automatically executed.